tjohann/my_gaming_playground/README.md

 hello_sdl:

-	simple SDL example to check if everthing is installed correctly
+	- simple SDL example to check if everthing is installed correctly

 first_window:

-	simple SDL example with something like a skeleton for base game	functionallity
+	- simple SDL example with something like a skeleton for base game	functionallity

-reactangle:
+rectangle:

-	simple SDL example which show the usage of source and target reactangles to change the behaviour, click a mouse button
+	- simple SDL example which show the usage of source and target rectangles
+	- to change the behaviour, click a mouse button

 Note: the bitmap is taken from http://www.widgetworx.com/projects/sl.html